 1. Labrador Retriever

-Did you know: Labrador Retrievers are the most popular dog breed in the United States!
-Labs are energetic and outgoing, so they need to be exercised every day.
+Did you know that Labrador Retrievers are amongst the most popular dog breed in the United States?
+Labs are energetic and outgoing, so they must be exercised daily.
 But they are also obedient and easy to train, which makes them perfect for all age groups!

-If your kids love to play outside, a lab can make the perfect companion.
+If your kids love playing outside, a lab can be the perfect companion.
 From playing fetch to going on daily walks, this breed will love to be involved in all your family activities.

 2. Border Collie

-Border Collies are known for being loyal and intelligent, but are also considered more high-maintenance dogs due to their work drive.
+Border Collies are known for being loyal and intelligent but are also considered more high-maintenance dogs due to their work drive.
 Because they were originally bred to be herding dogs, this breed needs both lots of exercise and mental stimulation.
-Border Collies would be a great fit for active families who also want to teach their pet lots of fun, impressive tricks!
+Border Collies would be a great fit for active families who also want to teach their pets lots of fun, impressive tricks!

 Border collies are also known for their beautiful long coat that requires weekly brushing.
 Get your family involved with this maintenance routine that can help your kids learn responsibility while bonding with your pup.